|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 7, 1886, Page 3.

 Everything to be Finished and Water to Flow before Winter.
-Mr. Dillaway, a lawyer residing in Boston, and one of the principle owners of the water works, is at present in the city in conneciotn with the business of the company.
+Mr. Dillaway, a lawyer residing in Boston, and one of the principal owners of the water works, is at present in the city in connection with the business of the company.
 Mr. Howland, however, who originally planned the works, is still retained as consulting engineering.

 Daily Journal, September 9, 1886, Page 3.

 Geo E. Rawson and W.E.L.
 Dillaway of the Racine Water Co., have gone to Plattsmouth, Neb., to view the work on the new plant in that place.